Bubba Smith

 During his acting career, Smith specialized in comedic roles in film, television, and television advertising.
-For about a decade following his retirement from football, he appeared in various commercials for Miller Lite.
+For about a decade following his retirement from football, he appeared in various commercials for Miller Lite, alongside Chicago Bears linebacker Dick Butkus.
 His best-known role was as Moses Hightower in the first six Police Academy movies.

-Smith was posthumously diagnosed with CTE, a neurological condition generally related to concussion and sub-concussive head trauma.
+Smith was posthumously diagnosed with chronic traumatic encephalopathy, a neurological condition generally related to head trauma.
+He is one of at least 345 NFL players to be diagnosed after death with this disease.

 Early life

 Smith was born on February 28, 1945, in Orange, Texas, to Willie Ray Smith Sr. and Georgia Oreatha Curl Smith, and raised in nearby Beaumont.
 His father, Willie Ray Smith Sr., was a football coach who earned 235 victories at three high schools in the Beaumont area.
 Bubba had the opportunity to play for his father at Charlton-Pollard High School in Beaumont.
 He developed into one of the state's best-ever high school football players.
 Smith's younger brother Tody Smith played collegiately for the University of Southern California, and professionally for the Dallas Cowboys, Houston Oilers, and Buffalo Bills.